 Break out the vegetables, cheese, fruit, meat, and get your turkey on!
 In just a matter of minutes, you can construct an adorable snack platter for Thanksgiving that will keep guests happy while the formal meal is being prepared.

-The one pictured above uses half of a kabocha squash for the turkey body.
+The platter pictured above uses half of a kabocha squash for the turkey body.
 Thinly sliced rainbow carrots are feathers, plus the carrots are cut into beak and eyes.
 Cranberry rolled goat cheese makes a wattle.
 Cucumbers, cauliflower, tomatoes, join the slices of cheese and meat.
 Cheese curds are scattered along the bottom.

 On this one, we again use rainbow carrot slices, but use a pear for the turkey body.
 The eyes are slices from the top of baby zucchini (vertical slices of the zucchini join the other vegetables in the feathers section), topped with even smaller slices of rainbow carrots.
 Carrot beak.
 Jalapeno pimiento cheese spread makes the wattle.
 The cheese spread also was used to “glue” the facial features on.